msranjana/SL_ass1/README.md

-# Beach Ashy
+# Beach mng

-Welcome to the Beach Ashy project!
+Welcome to the Beach mng project!
 This is a web application deployed on Vercel, showcasing a top 3 beaches in Mangalore with a interactive interface.This mini project serves as a demonstration of the project for the skill lab assignment by TCE.

 ## Live Demo

-You can view the live demo of the application at: [beach-ashy.vercel.app](https://beach-ashy.vercel.app/)
+You can view the live demo of the application at: [beach-mng.vercel.app]([https://beach-ashy.vercel.app/](https://beach-mng.vercel.app/))

 ## Features